 Neglecting user experience:

-Marketing conditions and prices of competitors are important in terms of adjusting product prices.
+Marketing conditions and prices of competitors are crucial in determining product pricing adjustments.

-In addition, don’t ignore your customers because, in the end, they have the right to make product purchasing decisions.
+Additionally, please don't ignore your customers, as they ultimately have the right to make informed decisions about purchasing products.

 Frequently changing the price:

-If customers find that you are changing prices frequently, they can become frustrated, resulting in a loss of sales.
+If customers perceive that you are changing prices frequently, they may become frustrated, which can lead to a decline in sales.

 Lack of up-to-date data or reliable data: